queypom2/A-Shell-Made-in-C/manual/readme.md

 ============================================================================================================

-NOTES: - The shell can takea batchfile of commands and run them using "bin/myshell batchfile" where batchfile
+NOTES: - The shell can take a batchfile of commands and run them using "bin/myshell batchfile" where batchfile
         is the file with a list of commands